 Other than the proper ERF, you don't really require anything else for white-light solar viewing.
-If you wish you can purchase extra band pass filters to use with your ERF.
-Some examples include: the Solar Continuum filter (540nm) from Baader for increasing contrast of granulation and sunspots, Calcium K-Line (395nm) for sharp contrast views of super-granulation and flares using a camera (not for visual), or even a traditional H α band pass filter (656nm) meant for nebula observing.
+If you wish, you can purchase extra band-pass filters to use with your ERF.
+Some examples include the Solar Continuum filter (540 nm) from Baader for increasing contrast of granulation and sunspots, Calcium K-Line (395 nm) for sharp-contrast views of super-granulation and flares using a camera (not for visual), or even a traditional H α band-pass filter (656 nm) meant for nebula observing.
 I have even used my O-III nebula filter (with Baader AstroSolar film for an ERF) and had a marked increase in contrast.

-Note that some white-light ERF's have a slight colour cast, most often orange, that may restrict the use of band pass filters.
-Adding band pass filters to your whitelight setup increases the cost somewhat, but still nowhere near what a true narrowband system costs.
+Note that some white-light ERFs have a slight colour cast, most often orange, that may restrict the use of band pass filters.
+Adding band-pass filters to your white-light setup increases the cost somewhat, but still nowhere near what a true narrowband system costs.

-As mentioned earlier, narrowband solar observing systems use specially designed ERF's that are precisely matched to the narrowband H α pass filter.
-Calling the H α filter narrowband is an understatement: a narrowband H α filter for deep-sky imaging has a pass band around 3 to 7 nm wide, while for solar observing they are more like 0.02 to 0.09 nm wide!
-Up to this point I have been calling these Ha filters, when strictly speaking they are not filters they are "etalons".
-Both function using the same principle of the interference of light but implement it differently.
-As in an interference filter, light enters an etalon, passing from air into the optical media (ie. glass), and partly reflects-partly refracts at the boundaries between air and glass.
+As mentioned earlier, narrowband solar observing systems use specially designed ERFs that are precisely matched to the narrowband $H\alpha$ pass filter.
+Calling the $H\alpha$ filter narrowband is an understatement: a narrowband $H\alpha$ filter for deep-sky imaging has a pass band around 3 to 7 nm wide, while for solar observing they are more like 0.02 to 0.09 nm wide!
+Up to this point I have been calling this later group "H α filters," when strictly speaking they are not filters, they are "etalons."
+Both function using the same principle of the interference of light, but implement it differently.

+As in an interference filter, light enters an etalon, passing from air into the optical media (i.e., glass), and partly reflects, partly refracts at the boundaries between air and glass.
 Some etalons use an air space between the semi-reflective coatings instead of a clear glass media.
 By carefully selecting the distance between the semi-reflective layers and their reflectivity, the etalon can be made to selectively pass a particular wavelength of light.

-The passed wavelength can be further adjusted by either varying the distance between the layers, or rotating the etalon relative to the incoming light.
-This is an important characteristic of etalons as it allows the observer to tune their etalon to account for wavelength variations in the H α emissions coming from the Sun.
-You maybe haven't thought about it but the relative speed difference from one side of the Sun to the other due to its rotation is enormous, on the order 14,000 km/h (9000 mph)!
-This speed difference plus that caused by Earth's rotational velocity and orbital velocity results in a wavelength shift up or down of the H α emission line, a characteristic of light first predicted by Christian Doppler in 1842 and later confirmed in the emission lines of stars by Hippolyte Fizeau in 1848.
+The passed wavelength can be further adjusted by either varying the distance between the layers or rotating the etalon relative to the incoming light.
+This is an important characteristic of etalons as it allows the observer to tune their etalon to account for wavelength variations in the $H\alpha$ emissions coming from the Sun.
+You maybe haven't thought about it, but the relative speed difference from one side of the Sun to the other due to its rotation is enormous, on the order 14,000 km/h (9000 mph)!
+This speed difference, plus that caused by Earth's rotational velocity and orbital velocity, results in a wavelength shift up or down of the $H\alpha$ emission line, a characteristic of light first predicted by Christian Doppler in 1842 and later confirmed in the emission lines of stars by Hippolyte Fizeau in 1848.